Related: The Best Nut Tools for Climbing

 The Best Climbing Nuts and Stoppers

-Read Review: DMM Offset Nut
+Read Review: DMM Alloy Offset

 Read Review: Cypher Huevo

 The Stopper is one of the oldest designs around.
-They are so ingrained in climbing history that many people refer to all climbing nuts as "stoppers" in the way many people call in-line skates Rollerblades.
+They are so ingrained in climbing history that many people refer to all climbing nuts as "stoppers" in the same way many people call in-line skates Rollerblades.
 Their time-tested design is very durable and easy to clean.
-You can easily slide the cable through the nut head which is handy if you have to loop these over a bolt with a missing hanger.
-That said, there is a reason why most other nut shapes have evolved so much: the basic design of the Stopper does not perform well in pin scars or irregular cracks.
-They also tend to walk more easily than other nuts.
+You can easily slide the cable through the nut head, which is handy if you have to loop these over a bolt with a missing hanger.
+We like both of the orientations that this nut can be placed in adding to its overall versatility.

 Read Review: Black Diamond Stopper

 Tiny brass climbing nuts are considered mandatory for any thinly protected route, from steep El Cap aid lines to Eldorado Canyon sketch-fests, and the DMM Brass Offsets are our review teams pick for the best micro nut.
 Like their aluminum counterparts, they are the most updated version of a tried and true classic.
 They are made in micro sizes, and the large "scope" in the side of their heads accommodates more textured and larger grained rock nicely.
 The cables are swaged into the head, minimizing extra material and allowing them to be slotted into the tightest of spaces.